Skip to content

 – Market research to inform UX and UI

-– Meeting with Vodafone Global Style Team to understand their chat design experience
+– Meetings with Vodafone Global Style Team to understand the Global Vodafone UX and UI

 Defining the brief